AashikaPrem/Market-Basket-Analysis/README.md

 ## Insights

 By analyzing the data with consideration to both Support and Confidence, it was possible to gain valuable insights into the relationships among various items, and we were able to pinpoint multiple itemsets that are frequently sold together.
 Our examination revealed that in the itemset with high support, combinations such as Whole milk, other vegetables, rolls/buns, and soda were commonly purchased.
 Similarly, in the itemset with high confidence, Whole milk was typically sold together with items such as sausages, yogurts, rolls/buns, and semi-finished bread.

+## Recommendations

+To potentially increase sales, profits, and revenue, it is recommended that the grocery store group frequently purchased items together in close proximity to each other.
+Based on the Apriori algorithm model, placing whole milk alongside vegetables, rolls/buns, and soda could lead to increased sales.
+Furthermore, according to the high confidence model, placing whole milk next to sausages, yogurts, rolls/buns, and semi-finished bread could result in a higher profit margin and increased revenue.